David Perron: Third stint in St. Louis (2018–2022)

-When the Stanley Cup Finals series with the Boston Bruins was tied 2–2, Perron recorded the game-winning goal in Game 5 as the result of a contested non-called tripping penalty.
+When the Stanley Cup Final series with the Boston Bruins was tied 2–2, Perron recorded the game-winning goal in game five as the result of a contested non-called tripping penalty.
 When asked of the missed call after the game, NHL's director of officiating Stephen Walkom said "we don't make comments on judgment calls within games.
 There are hundreds of judgment calls in every game.
 The official on the play, he viewed it and he didn't view it as a penalty at the time.
 The Blues would go on to win the series in seven games following a 4–1 win.
 Upon winning the Stanley Cup for the first time in his career, Perron brought it to his hometown of Sherbrooke.

 During the shortened 2019–20 season, Perron recorded his fifth career hat trick during a 5-2 win over the Colorado Avalanche.
 Due to his successful start to the season, Perron was listed as a “Last Man standing” option at the 2020 National Hockey League All-Star Game, allowing fans to vote him into the competition.
 At the time of voting, Perron had recorded 18 goals and 44 points, on track to best his career high of goals.
 In an effort to encourage fans to vote, Blues goaltender Jordan Binnington said in an interview, "he's playing some of the best hockey I’ve ever seen him play.
 He's working well with the boys, the boys love him, and it would be great to have him here that week."
 On January 11, 2020, Perron was voted into the All-Star Game along with Toronto's Mitch Marner, Vancouver's Quinn Hughes, and Washington's T. J. Oshie.
 He competed in the NHL Shooting Stars challenge where he ended with a four-way tie for fifth place.
 He returned to the Blues lineup following the break before it was paused due to the COVID-19 pandemic.
 At the time the league paused play, Perron placed only behind Ryan O'Reilly in team points and led the league in overtime goals.

 On May 3, 2021, Perron assisted on an empty-net goal by Ryan O'Reilly near the end of his 900th game in the NHL, his 600th as a St Louis Blue, to record his 600th career point and his 400th with St. Louis, reaching four milestones in the same game.

-Detroit Red Wings (2022-2024)
+Detroit Red Wings (2022–2024)

 On July 13, 2022, Perron signed a two-year, $9.5 million contract with the Detroit Red Wings.
 This was the first time in Perron's career he had signed an NHL contract with a team other than the Blues.

-Ottawa Senators
+Ottawa Senators (2024–2026)

 On July 1, 2024, Perron signed as a free agent to a two-year, $8 million contract with the Ottawa Senators.

+Return to Detroit (2026)

+On March 5, 2026, Perron was traded back to the Red Wings, in exchange for a conditional 2026 fourth-round pick.